- Spotting the signs of bullying

-Generally, bullying is referred to something that happens during your school years, but it can happen at any time.
-Bullying does not discriminate, it’s everywhere - you just need to know the signs to spot and how you can help.
+Generally, bullying is referred to as something that happens during your school years but, in reality, it can happen at any time.
+It’s important to know the signs to look out for and how you can help.

 Many people will keep their worries to themselves, they may brush it off as banter, or they may not know who to turn to.
-Whether a school child or a colleague at work, there are some signs that may indicate a problem.
+Whether it be a school child or a colleague at work, there are common signs that may indicate a problem:

 - injuries without explanation

 - missing or broken belongings

 - frequent complaint of headaches or nausea